redox-os/ralloc/README.md

 ### Thread-local allocation

-Ralloc makes use of a global-local model allowing one to allocate or deallocate without locks, syncronization, or atomic writes.
+Ralloc makes use of a global-local model allowing one to allocate or deallocate without locks, synchronization, or atomic writes.
 This provides reasonable performance, while preserving flexibility and ability to multithread.

 ### First-class debugger (default: valgrind) support